Sean Couturier Game Preview: Flyers vs. Oilers

 Couturier Stats vs. the Oilers in 2022-23

-- The Oilers ranked 17th in goals against, allowing 256 total goals (3.1 per game) in NHL action.
+- Defensively, the Oilers gave up 256 total goals (3.1 per game) to rank 17th in NHL action.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.